hisovereign/Eclipsite/README.md

 ```
 3. Download the eclipsite@hisovereign folder and place it in ~/.local/share/cinnamon/applets

-   -download the metadata.json and the applet.js then create a folder named eclipsite@hisovereign and place it in ~/.local/share/cinnamon/applets
+   -download the metadata.json and the applet.js then create a folder named eclipsite@hisovereign and place it in ~/.local/share/cinnamon/applets (place the files in folder you made)

 4. Restart cinnamon (alt + F2 then type r and hit enter) or restart pc